IELTS Vocabulary B (Part 1)

 baleful adj.
 Malignant.

 ballad n.
-Any popular narrative poem, often with epic subject and usually in lyric form.
+Any popular narrative poem, often with an epic subject and usually in lyric form.

 balsam n.
 A medical preparation, aromatic and oily, used for healing.